nopSolutions/nopCommerce-Docs/user-guide/installing/technology-system-requirements.md

 ## Supported browsers

-* Microsoft Internet Explorer 9 and above (IE6 and IE7 were supported in versions prior 3.60, IE8 was support in versions prior 4.10)
+* Microsoft Internet Explorer 9 and above (IE6 and IE7 were supported in versions prior 3.60, IE8 was supported in versions prior 4.10)
 * Mozilla Firefox 2.0 and above
 * Google Chrome 1.x
 * Apple Safari 2.x